-Though still in the midst of pandemic operations, some agencies have begun documenting their

-ENTERPRISE member agencies are continuing to document their procedures in debrief documents. processes and are creating or updating preparedness documents.
+Though still in the midst of pandemic operations, some agencies have begun documenting their processes and are creating or updating preparedness documents.
 For example, Iowa DOT updated their Pandemic Response Plan early on.
 A federal playbook for DOTs has since been made available and Iowa is continuing to review this document.
 MnDOT created a continuity of operations document and a document regarding preparedness and cleaning.
 Prior to COVID, KDOT had started updating their continuity of operations plan.
 KDOT documented their communication regarding PPE guidance and will continue talking about lessons learned and make processes more user friendly for remote workers.